pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

 scared to take things apart!
 Take pictures as you disassemble it.
 You can always view them in reverse if you want to rebuild your previous design.

-**Challenge #3.3.E: What's in a diameter?** ⸺ Given a target distance of 1000 mm, can you work out how far both wheels need to turn how to get there?
+**Challenge #3.3.I: What's in a diameter?** ⸺ Given a target distance of 1000 mm, can you work out how far both wheels need to turn to get there?
 Write down your estimate.
 Try it out with a small program, and count the number of revolutions of the white marker on the wheel.
-Did you get it right? **Discuss** ⸺ Why does the robot need to know what the wheel diameter and wheel base is?
+Did you get it right? **Discuss** ⸺ Why does the robot need to know what the wheel diameter and wheelbase are?
 What happens if you make one value way too small or way too big?
 What if you use bigger wheels?
 {: .notice--primary}

-**Challenge #3.3.F: Turning point** ⸺ A conventional car is quite different from your LEGO robot.
+**Challenge #3.3.J: Turning point** ⸺ A conventional car is quite different from your LEGO robot.
 It drives using an engine or motors and it steers by turning the front wheels.
 Can you draw a top-view diagram like the one above, but for a car?
 Be sure to draw exactly how the front wheels are positioned and add arrows